Party Bus Rentals in Provo

 40-56 Passenger Charter Bus

-Available Onboard Bus Amenities in Provo
+Explore Onboard Bus Amenities in Provo

 The right amenities depend on the type of trip.
 For bachelorette nights and birthday celebrations, 15- to 50-passenger party buses come with color-changing LED lighting, built-in bar areas, Bluetooth sound systems, and flat-panel TVs — the party starts the moment the door closes.
 Minibuses run with plush reclining seats and strong climate control, making them a great fit for the US-189 canyon drive up to Sundance Mountain Resort or a hotel shuttle loop through downtown Provo.